NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 * "IP Address" is used herein as a length independent term covering both IPv4 and IPv6 addresses.

+# Changes to [@!RFC7873]

+In its Appendices A.1 and B.1 [@!RFC7873] provides example "simple" algorithms for computing Client and Server Cookies, respectively.
+These algorithms are MUST NOT be used as the cookies produces are too weak when evaluated against modern security standards.

+In its Appendix B.2 [RFC7873] provides an example "more complex" server algorithm.
+This algorithm is replaced by the interoperable specification in Section (#serverCookie) of this document, which MUST be used be Server Cookie Implementations.

+This document has suggestions on Client Cookie construction in Section (#clientCookie).
+The previous example in Appendix A.2 of [@!RFC7873] is NOT RECOMMENDED.

 # Constructing a Client Cookie {#clientCookie}